ovh-ux/cz-ovh-commit/README.md

 ### customization

-You can specify a custom config in you `package.json`, just add :
+You can specify a custom config in your `package.json`, just add :
 ```json
 "config": {
   ...